Different scaling of Rc cars leaves many of us confused. Are they the same car but in different sizes?

 Winner: The Slash 1/10 wins this round because of its more upgradable nature.

 To recharge the RCs you will need charging adapters.
-So what comes inbox with the cars themselves?
+So, what comes in the box with the cars themselves?

 The Traxxas Slash 1/16 Comes with only a DC charger.
 This charger cannot be used as both AC and DC.